 St. Louis is a long way from the mountains, so options for partaking in snow sports are fairly slim.
 Powder seekers flock to Hidden Valley, the only resort that offers skiing, snowboarding, and snow tubing within an hour's drive from the city.
 Located in Wildwood—about 30 miles west—this locals' hangout is a little slice of winter paradise not too far away.

-About the Resort
+About Hidden Valley Ski Resort

-Hidden Valley offers a Snow Sports Academy with lessons for all ages and abilities, equipment rental, and a ski lodge featuring a bar, shop, and cafeteria.
+Hidden Valley offers ski and snowboard lessons for all ages and abilities, equipment rental, and a ski lodge featuring a bar, shop, and cafeteria.
 There are day lockers and vending machines available, too.